Raymond Revuebar: History

 In 1980 Peter Richardson, with assistance from Michael White acquired the use of the Revuebar's second venue, the Boulevard Theatre as a new venue for Richardson's own comedy club.
 Richardson called it The Comic Strip, bringing with him a core group from The Comedy Store, including Peter Richardson, Nigel Planer, Rik Mayall, Adrian Edmondson, Dawn French, Jennifer Saunders and Alexei Sayle.
 It opened in October 1980 and ran until 1981.
 In 1989, the Boulevard Theatre was also home to Eddie Izzard's stand-up venue, Raging Bull.

 During the 1990s, audiences dwindled.
-Competing table dancing clubs such as Spearmint Rhino and Stringfellow's began to attract customers, and Soho was becoming more of a venue for gay nightlife the Revuebar was seeming outdated.
+Competing table dancing clubs such as Spearmint Rhino and Stringfellow's began to attract customers, and as Soho was becoming more of a venue for gay nightlife the Revuebar was seeming outdated.
 The name and control of the theatre (but crucially, not the property itself) was bought by Gérard Simi in 1997 who reconfigured the show as a more conventional striptease revue.
 Gradually the theatre's fortunes waned, with Simi citing rising rent demands from Raymond as the cause.

 In 2004 the Revuebar went into administration.
 It closed on 10 June 2004 and became a gay bar and cabaret venue called Too2Much, designed by Anarchitect.
 In November 2006, it changed its name to Soho Revue Bar, where it was the home of popular club nights including Trannyshack and hosted frequent special events including the West End Gala performance of the musical Elegies for Angels, Punks and Raging Queens on 1 December 2008.
 On 29 January 2009, the Soho Revue Bar closed.